Arif159357/Detecting-Disaster-/README.md

 # Detecting-Disaster
 #Introduction

-Disasters have become very prevalent in recent years​ Millions of People are dying and suffering​
+*Disasters have become very prevalent in recent years *Millions of People are dying and suffering
-Times like these are when timely response is crucial…​ Unfortunately  the incidents are not responded to on time; it is always too late​ Severity of the incident is difficult to determine and exact location of the incident is a big challenge itself
+*Times like these are when timely response is crucial…​ *Unfortunately  the incidents are not responded to on time; it is always too late​ *Severity of the incident is difficult to determine and exact location of the incident is a big challenge itself

 ![Capturde](https://user-images.githubusercontent.com/55071900/73589713-3afbfd00-4504-11ea-87a6-99f1dbac181c.PNG)